 Welcome to Tawny Owl Class

 Tawny Owl Class is for the Year 1 and 2 children.
-Mrs Herrod teaches in this class and is supported by Miss Farndell.
+Miss Jolliffe teaches in this class and is supported by Miss Farndell.

 We believe that all children have the ability to achieve their aspirations through developing a 'can do' attitude and a growth mind-set through engaging in a stimulating and challenging learning environment.
 Our aim within this is for the children to become confident, resilient and self-assured learners who are proud of theirs, and others, achievements.